 - Everyone with a loving heart is beautiful, including me.

 - Even without these heels and lipstick, I’m flawless.

 - Every time you question whether you’re beautiful, ask yourself whether leaders of industries or the person you’re trying to be would be sitting around wondering if they’re beautiful.

 Our imperfections are what make us who we are.
-More than what we look like, we are our gifts, our heart, our time our experiences, how we treat others, how we show up, what we think and dream about.
+More than what we look like, we are defined by our talents, our heart, our experiences, our values, how we treat others, how we show up, what we think and dream about.
 These are real.
-Beauty and real style, let me remind you, are never about mass appeal.
-Mass appeal is about popularity and likes.
-That’s fine for like 30 minutes of feel-good, but it ain’t what they’re going to put on your tombstone.

 We can’t make the journey through life the best it can be or keep our motivation high if we’re preoccupied with a construct.